-tudents MUST pass ALL Praxis II requirements before they will be allowed in the classroom.
+tudents MUST complete ALL coursework with an overall GPA of 3.0 and pass ALL Praxis II requirements before they will be allowed in the classroom.
+Praxis II scores are valid for a period of 5 years.
+Students must achieve a C or better in all education courses.
 In the event the student has not passed ALL Praxis II prior to their student teaching semester, their student teaching will be postponed until ALL Praxis II requirements have been met.
 Students needing to postpone student teaching are to stay in contact with the Director of the Teacher Education Program and check their King email on a regular basis.
+You must be admitted to the Teacher Education Program prior to the semester of student teaching.